baekgaard/ant/README.md

+# ANT (Attention Network Test)

-# ANT (Attention Network Test) implemented in PsychoPy2
+This module implements the ANT (Attention Network Test) in PsychoPy2

 ## Use

-This module implements the ANT (Attention Network Test) in PsychoPy2

 To use this class, do something like the following: